unknwon/orbiter/README.md

 ## Installation

+First of all, you need to install MySQL (WHAT?!).

+Then, install Orbiter:

 ```
 go get github.com/Unknwon/orbiter
 ```

 Please add `-u` flag to update in the future.

-Then go to directory `$GOPATH/src/github.com/Unknwon/orbiter`:
+Now, go to directory `$GOPATH/src/github.com/Unknwon/orbiter`:

 ```sh
 $ go build